Ghosts of Gettysburg

 The Daniel Lady Farm

 The Daniel Lady Farm was used as the Confederate army's field hospital.
 Soldiers who suffered from artillery wounds -- a lot of chest wounds and lost limbs -- were brought to the farm to recover or to suffer through the final moments of their lives.
 The farmhouse and barn saw their share of ghastly horror.
-The ghosts of General Isaac Ewell and his corps of 10,000 still haunt the farm.
+The ghosts of General Isaac Ewell and his corps of 10,000 still reportedly haunt the farm.

 Just eight miles west of the tiny town, Cashtown Inn was the site where the first soldier was killed during the Gettysburg campaign of the Civil War.
 The current owners believe they have proof of their ghostly visitors.
-Jack Paladino and his wife have pictures from 1987 through 2007 of strange orbs and skeletons showing up in their pictures.
+Jack Paladino and his wife have pictures from 1987 through 2007 of strange orbs and skeletons showing up in their photos.
 According to Mr. Paladino, he and his guests have heard their share of thumping doors.
 They've also witnessed lights turning on and off on their own and doors locking and unlocking themselves.

 The Ghost Train